rxi/lovedos/README.md

 ## Using images
-LoveDOS provides support for a single image format: 8bit .pcx; the palette stored in the image is ignored.
-LoveDOS uses the default VGA palette by default, but this can be changed by using the `love.graphics.setPalette()` function.
-[ASEprite](http://www.aseprite.org/) is a good choice of image editing software for use with LoveDOS as it uses the default VGA palette by default and can save to the 8bit .pcx format.
+LoveDOS provides support for a single image format: 8bit .pcx.
+By default the standard VGA palette is used, although this can be changed by using the `love.graphics.setPalette()` function.
+[ASEprite](http://www.aseprite.org/) is a good choice of image editing software for use with LoveDOS as it uses the standard VGA palette by default and can save to the 8bit .pcx format.

 ## Building